pgRouting/workshop/docs/basic/plpgsql_function.rst

 wrk_fromAtoB function
 ===============================================================================

-In this section, creation and testing the requiered function will be tackled.
+In this section, creation and testing the required function will be tackled.

 Exercise 6: Creating the main function